Module 3 of the Public Service Pay Commission Engage to Change study with serving members of the Permanent Defence Forces is now underway

 You are not required to provide any personal information to take part in the survey part of this study.

 If you are interested in taking part in a short telephone interview, you will be asked to provide your name, telephone number and email contact at the end of the survey.
-If you are randomly selected to take part in an interview, you will be sent additional information about the study and you will be asked to include your name and contact details at the end of the interview consent form.
+If you are then randomly selected to take part in an interview, you will be sent additional information about the study and you will be asked to include your name and contact details at the end of the interview consent form.
 However, your identity will remain confidential.
 You will be given a code and pseudonym for the analysis and report.
 A pseudonym is a fake name that will be used.
 Identifiable data will be retained for a minimum of five years after the completion of the study.

 All electronic data will be stored on a password protected computer in the office of Research Matters and retained for a minimum period of five years.
 Any identifiable information will be separated from the data and held in a password-controlled file and securely destroyed as soon as the data collection phase of the study is complete.
 All hard copy forms with identifying information, including the informed consent form and interview transcript, will be kept in a locked storage cabinet that only the research team have access to.
 Any electronic data files, including email correspondence will be stored on a computer that is password protected and can only be accessed by the research team.
 This will be in accordance with the General Data Protection Regulation (GDPR) 2018.